-Input by: \\\\\\ Date: \\\\\

-□ NEW OR CHANGE □ CANCEL
+$\Box \text{ NEW OR CHANGE } \Box \text{ CANCEL}$

 Name Social Security No.

 District Work Telephone

 Mountain View School District (626) 652-4000

 Name of Bank/Credit Union/Savings & Loan Branch No./Location

 Address of Bank/Credit Union/Savings & Loan Telephone No. at Branch

 Account Number

-☐ Checking ☐ Savings
+□ Checking □ Savings

+I hereby authorize the above named District and the Los Angeles County Office of Education, (LACOE), and/or their agents, to initiate electronic deposits and, as necessary, debit corrections to previous deposits, to the above account.

+I understand:

-account.
-I understand: Direct Deposit is not activated until 10 days following a \$0 to 1 must submit a new authorization from if I change my according Direct Deposit status will be temporarily suspended I wages Direct Deposit status may be suspended or rescinded by the necessary to meet payroll deadlines or under other extreme of I agree to hold harmless and indemnify the District and LA claim or demand of whatever nature, including those based offices, employees and agents for failure or delay in making authorized. understand: Direct Deposit is not activated until 10 days following a \$0 test transaction for NEW or CHANGE authorization.
-I must submit a new authorization from if I change my account (name, institution, branch, type of account, etc.) Direct Deposit status will be temporarily suspended I wages are garnished.
-Direct Deposit status may be suspended or rescinded by the District or LACOE, and payment made by county warrant, if necessary to meet payroll deadlines or under other extreme conditions. agree to hold harmless and indemnify the District and LACOE, and their officers, employees and agents from any claim or demand of whatever nature, including those based upon negligence of the District and LAOE and their offices, employees and agents for failure or delay in making deposits and/or corrections to deposits as herein authorized.
-Chis authorization replaces any previous made by me and is to remain in effect until changed or cancelled by
+- Direct Deposit is not activated until 10 days following a \$0 test transaction for NEW or CHANGE authorization. - I must submit a new authorization from if I change my account (name, institution, branch, type of account, etc.) - Direct Deposit status will be temporarily suspended I wages are garnished. - Direct Deposit status may be suspended or rescinded by the District or LACOE, and payment made by county warrant, if necessary to meet payroll deadlines or under other extreme conditions.

+I agree to hold harmless and indemnify the District and LACOE, and their officers, employees and agents from any claim or demand of whatever nature, including those based upon negligence of the District and LAOE and their offices, employees and agents for failure or delay in making deposits and/or corrections to deposits as herein authorized.

+This authorization replaces any previous made by me and is to remain in effect until changed or cancelled by submission of a new Direct Deposit Authorization form.

-Signature: Date:
+Signature:

-Please attach a voided check showing the inst
+Please attach a voided check showing the institution routing number and account number.

+ATTACH VOIDED CHECK HERE Area Below for District Use Only

-(Refer to Dire r District Use Only cct Deposit Reference Guide)
+Area Below for District Use Only

-FINANCIAL INSTITUTION ROUTING NO. EMPLOYEE DEPOSIT ACCOUNT NUMBER
+(Refer to Direct Deposit Reference Guide) FINANCIAL INSTITUTION ROUTING NO. EMPLOYEE DEPOSIT ACCOUNT NUMBER

+APPENDIX K

+Personnel Services